-These Strawberry Jam Bars are for the big kid inside of all of us.
+These PB and J Bars are for the big kid inside of all of us.
 Two layers of soft, buttery peanut butter cookie with a sweet layer of strawberry jam in between, they are everything I grew up loving about PB&Js (and quite frankly, still do), turned into a pick-up-with-your fingers, lick-them-once-you’re-finished dessert affair.
-They’re equal parts nostalgic and new and will have you craving a cold glass of milk, episode of your favorite after-school cartoon, and, of course, a second helping!

 If it’s been a while since you’ve had peanut butter and jelly together, let me tell you something right now: it’s even better than you remember.

-A few weeks ago, a friend brought me some strawberry jam, and I decided to use it for what may be jam’s ultimate purpose: an old school PB&J. HEAVEN.
+A few weeks ago, a friend brought me some strawberry jam, and I decided to use it for what may be jam’s ultimate purpose: an old school PB and J. HEAVEN.

 In addition to making me feel like a kid again, I was reminded of the beautiful simplicity of this notorious combo: salty and sweet.
 Fruity and nutty.
 Sticky and creamy.